jameslegg/chef-duo-unix/README.md

 ===========
 Installs Duo Unix 2-factor authentication.
 Currently tested (barely) on Debian 7.0 x32, Ubuntu 12.04 x32 Server, Ubuntu 12.10 x32 Server

+Where available this cookbook installs from Duo Security's pre built apt repository on Ubuntu/Debian.
+Otherwise it will build from source.

+Using the OpenSSH cookbook to manage ssh configuration means that only the sshd attributes defined in this cookbook or elsewhere will will end up in sshd_config.
+This can cause unexpected behaviour.

+This cookbook uses Test Kitchen to run ServerSpec tests.

 Requirements
 ============